patternfly/patternfly/README.md

 - This assumes an environment is already set up for npm packages - if not, please use npm init following the steps at [https://docs.npmjs.com/getting-started/using-a-package.json](https://docs.npmjs.com/getting-started/using-a-package.json).
 - run `npm install @patternfly/patternfly-next`

-When you install PatternFly Next, the package includes:

-- a single file for the entire compiled library: `node_modules/@patternfly/patternfly-next/patternfly.css`
-- individual files with each component compiled separately: `node_modules/@patternfly/patternfly-next/Components/<ComponentName>/component-name.css`
-- a single file for the entire library's source (SASS): `node_modules/@patternfly/patternfly-next/patternfly.scss`
-- individual files for each component's source (SASS): `node_modules/@patternfly/patternfly-next/Components/<ComponentName>/component-name.scss`

-Any of the files above are meant for use in consuming the library.
+Any of the files below are meant for use in consuming the library.
 The recommended consumption approach will vary from project to project.

+- a single file for the entire compiled library:

+  `node_modules/@patternfly/patternfly-next/patternfly.css`

+- individual files with each component compiled separately:

+  `node_modules/@patternfly/patternfly-next/Components/<ComponentName>/component-name.css`

+- a single file for the entire library's source (SASS):

+  `node_modules/@patternfly/patternfly-next/patternfly.scss`

+- individual files for each component's source (SASS):

+  `node_modules/@patternfly/patternfly-next/Components/<ComponentName>/component-name.scss`

 ## Development

 **PatternFly Next Development requires Node v8.0.0 or greater**

-To setup the PatternFly Next development environment:
+To set up the PatternFly Next development environment:

 - clone the project
 - run `npm install` from the project root
-- run `npm run cli:setup` (only needed if doing development)
 - run `npm run dev`
 - open your browser to `http://localhost:8000`

-After working on your contribution, check for [accessibility violations](#testing-for-accessibility).
+After working on your contribution follow the guidelines in [Testing for Accessibility](#testing-for-accessibility), below.

+### Create new blueprints

+The blueprint generation commands require patternfly-cli.
+To install it:

+- run `npm run cli:setup`

-### Create a new component
+#### Create a new component

 - run `pf generate component <name>`

 *To view visit <http://localhost:8000/components/ComponentName/examples/>*

-### Create a new layout
+#### Create a new layout

 - run `pf generate layout <name>`

 *To view visit <http://localhost:8000/layouts/LayoutName/examples/>*

-### Create a new utility
+#### Create a new utility

 - run `pf generate utility <name>`

 *To view visit <http://localhost:8000/utilities/UtilityName/examples/>*

-### Create a new demo
+#### Create a new demo

 - run `pf generate demo <name>`